 The Udayagiri Caves is situated in Madhya Pradesh, India, 58 km away from the capital of the state, Bhopal.

 History and architecture of Udayagiri Caves

 This is amongst the 20 temples and monasteries which were all built by carving rocky hills during the reign of King Chandragupta II of the Gupta dynasty.
-The period of excavation is known from the inscriptions made in the walls of the caves.
+The period of excavation is known from the inscriptions made on the walls of the caves.

 The best part of the Udaygiri caves is that each cave represents a part of Hindu mythology.
 It is known that the most researched is cave 5, which depicts the story of how Lord Vishnu saved Goddess Earth from the wrath of the cosmic ocean.
 The depictions of all the Hindu Gods and Goddesses are made in the traditional attire of sarees and dhotis.